Ismailhassan12/vatsa-docs/docs/sops/oedf/02-delivery.md

 ::::caution Do Note

 **King Fahd International Airport (OEDF)** does **NOT** have a GMP position.
-The Ground Movement Planner (GMP) operations are handled by GMC 1.
+The Ground Movement Planner (GMP) operations are handled by SMC 1.

-During periods of high traffic, the authority to issue clearances may be delegated to GMC 2.
+During periods of high traffic, the authority to issue clearances may be delegated to SMC 2.

 ::::danger Don't get confused!

-In this section, GMP (Ground Movement Planner) will be used to refer to Dammam Ground (GMC 1).
+In this section, GMP (Ground Movement Planner) will be used to refer to Dammam Ground (SMC 1).

 ::::